-The parity-violating asymmetry A{exp} between rightand left-handed electrons were computed from the detected counts C, normalized by the beam intensity I, and integrated over periods of stable beam helicity.
+The parity-violating asymmetry $A{\rm exp}$ between rightand left-handed electrons was computed from the detected counts C, normalized by the beam intensity I, and integrated over periods of stable beam helicity.
 Two kinds of corrections were then made to the asymmetries: overall normalization factors and possible systematic shifts due to false asymmetries arising from backgrounds or helicity correlations in the beam parameters.
 The normalization factors include the beam polarization, measurements of scattered-electron kinematics, electromagnetic radiative corrections, and effects from two-photon exchange between the electron and target.
 The false-asymmetry corrections were all very small compared to our statistical error and included an evaluation of helicity correlations in beam current, position, and energy; and backgrounds such as pions, scattering from the target aluminum windows, or rescattering inside the spectrometers.
-A summary of all corrections and the asymmetry results are presented in Table I of Supplementary Information.
+A summary of all corrections and the asymmetry results is presented in Table I of Supplementary Information.

-To calculate the Standard Model expectation of the measured asymmetry and its sensitivity to $2C{1u} - C{1d}$ and $2C{2u} - C{2d}$, we used parton distribution functions (PDFs) to calculate the structure functions in $a{1,3}$.
+To calculate the Standard Model expectation of the measured asymmetry and its sensitivity to $2C{1u} - C{1d}$ and $2C{2u} - C{2d}$ , we used parton distribution functions (PDFs) to calculate the structure functions in $a{1,3}$ .
 Three PDF fits were used.
 Results of the calculation are shown in Table II of Supplementary Information.
-The variation among all three fits is below relative 0.5% for the a_1 term, and below relative 5% for the a_3 term of the asymmetry.
+The variation among all three fits is below relative 0.6% for the $a_1$ term, and below relative 5% for the $a_3$ term of the asymmetry.
 Effects from interactions among quarks inside the target, called "higher-twist effects", were evaluated using the most recent theoretical bounds combined with data on neutrino structure functions.
-It was found that our measurements are insensitive to the higher-twist effects that the current precisions.
+It was found that the uncertainty in the extraction of $2C{2u} - C{2d}$ due to the higher-twist effects is at the same level as that due to the PDFs, and is guite small compare to the experimental uncertainties.